When Love Feels Like Walking on Glass

 So why am I sharing this with you?

-Because I’ve written a book, it’s not just a story—it’s a mission.
-While the narrative follows a character named Scott Knox, a brilliant mind wrestling with emotional disconnection, the deeper purpose of the book is to explore, understand, and offer light to anyone who's struggled with the shadows cast by a loved one's mental illness.
+Because I’ve written a book that's more than just a story.
+It’s a mission.
+While the narrative follows a character named Scott Knox, a brilliant mind wrestling with emotional disconnection, the book's deeper purpose is to explore, understand, and shed light on anyone who's struggled with the shadows cast by a loved one's mental illness.

 Scott’s story is fiction.
 But the pain he witnesses, the confusion he unpacks, and the discoveries he makes are rooted in real experience.